Consensys/doc.web3signer/docs/Reference/CLI/CLI-Syntax.md

 A list of domain URLs for CORS validation.
 You must enclose the URLs in double quotes and separate them with commas.

-Listed domains can access the node using JSON-RPC.
+Listed domains can access the node using REST API.
 If your client interacts with Web3Signer using a browser app, you must allow the client domains.

 The default value is `none`.
 If you do not allow any domains, browser apps cannot interact with your